(Lee Bailey, Fresh Water Fishing Hall of Famer, is also one of the nation’s most recognized pro bass fishermen)

 Learn which lures that were proven to catch bass

 My second book was titled Current Tactics.
 I wrote this to help anglers understand how to fish current and understand tidal rivers (which was my expertise).
-Novice as well as experienced anglers learned everything they needed to know to catch largemouth, smallmouth and Striped bass on current systems.
-Readers found in-depth coverage of river tides and how bass are effected by those tides.
-I wrote this book with clear, concise text that shows the very latest innovations in lures and over 30 years of knowledge suitable for catching trophy bass on current systems.
-This was another success for me and sold out in just 6 months time.
+Novice and experienced anglers learned everything they needed to know to catch largemouth, smallmouth, and Striped bass on current systems.
+Readers found in-depth coverage of river tides and how bass are affected by those tides.
+I wrote this book with clear, concise text that showcases the very latest innovations in lures and draws on over 30 years of knowledge, suitable for catching trophy bass on current systems.
+This was another success for me, and it sold out in just 6 months.

-My accomplishments to the sport of fishing together for you.
+My accomplishments in the sport of fishing are for you.

 I was one of those young boys who dreamed of being a pro bass angler.
-This started me spending every waking moment reading every bass magazine from cover to cover over and over again.
-Through my high school years I was able to fish at a small lake in CT where my grandparents lived.
-This gave me the opportunity to be on the water every weekend and throughout my summer break.
-Fishing out of a small 12 foot aluminum boat with a small transom mount trolling motor I only dreamed of actually being in one of those nice bass boats competing in a professional Bassmaster Tournament.
+This led me to spend every waking moment reading every bass magazine from cover to cover, over and over again.
+Throughout my high school years, I fished at a small lake in CT where my grandparents lived.
+This allowed me to be on the water every weekend and throughout my summer break.
+Fishing out of a small 12-foot aluminum boat with a small transom-mount trolling motor, I only dreamed of actually being in one of those nice bass boats competing in a professional Bassmaster Tournament.

 All my early on sponsors were products only

-It wasn’t long after that I started winning local tournaments.
+It wasn’t long after that that I started winning local tournaments.
 I then started earning the respect of anglers throughout Connecticut.
-At this time I realized doing all the shows and winning tournaments gave me something to offer companies to retain sponsors.
-All my early on sponsors were products only.
-Even at this.
-I was demonstrating their products at sport shows and tackle shops.
-My second year competing at the club level I came out with 8 sponsors.
+At this time, I realized that doing all the shows and winning tournaments gave me something to offer companies to retain sponsors.
+All my early sponsors were products only, even at this.
+I was demonstrating their products at sports shows and tackle shops.
+In my second year competing at the club level, I secured 8 sponsors.
 Stren fishing line was my first ever sponsor.
-I knew even though there was no money involved this needed to be done right.
+I knew even though there was no money involved, this needed to be done right.

-I could not afford to have vinyl logos made so I hand painted the Stren logo down the side of my new Ranger bass boat.
-Back then you wore a vest with logo patches sewed on them to promote your sponsors.
+I could not afford to have vinyl logos made, so I hand-painted the Stren logo down the side of my new Ranger bass boat.
+Back then, you wore a vest with logo patches sewn on them to promote your sponsors.
 My first one had only 8.
-From then I hand painted my sponsors on a tournament uniform and really stood out from the crowd.
-It took awhile but then they came out with printed shirts with designs and logos on them.
-WOW where did time go.
-I am so honored to have been competing back in the days of Bassmaster being the only pro circuit out there.
+From then on, I hand-painted my sponsors on a tournament uniform and really stood out from the crowd.
+It took a while, but then they came out with printed shirts featuring designs and logos.
+WOW, where did time go?
+I am so honored to have competed back in the days when Bassmaster was the only pro circuit out there.

 My growing bass fishing competitive career

-At this stage of my growing bass fishing competitive career there was one thing I needed to do.
+At this stage of my growing competitive bass fishing career, there was one thing I needed to do.
 I had to make the CT Bassmaster Federation state team.
-Making it would qualify me for the Bassmaster Regionals where the top finishing angler would get a berth into the Bassmaster Classic (the super bowl of competitive bass fishing).
-Little did I know I would become that pro bass competitor and qualify for 3 Bassmaster Classics.
+Making it would qualify me for the Bassmaster Regionals, where the top-finishing angler would earn a berth in the Bassmaster Classic (the Super Bowl I would become a pro bass competitor and qualify for 3 Bassmaster Classics.

-I qualified for the CT state team on my third year of bass tournament fishing and five times total before I went full time pro.
+I qualified for the CT state team in my third year of bass tournament fishing, and I qualified five times total before I went full-time pro.
 What an achievement!
-As a growing tournament competitor their needed to be more.
+As a growing tournament competitor, I needed more.
 There was no doubt for me to grow now as a regional competitor that my sponsorships had to grow.
 This brought me to start running bass tournaments.
 My first ever tournament was a bass and pike event on the CT River.
 Once this was down in the books my sponsorships started to grow.
 As did the responsibilities to them and show promoters.

 Lee Bailey Fresh Water Fishing Hall of Famer qualified for the CT state team on my third season